inmanta/inmanta-core/docs/source/quickstart.rst

 ------------------------------

-A second virtual machine is easily added to the system by adding the definition of the virtual machine to the configuration model and assigning the mysql server to the new virtual machine.
+A second virtual machine is easily added to the system by adding the definition of the virtual machine to the configuration model and assigning the MySQL server to the new virtual machine.

 .. code-block:: ruby